Volunteer Speedway

 Volunteer Speedway is a 4/10 mile long dirt race track located in Greene County in the eastern part of Tennessee, in Mosheim (14095 West Andrew Johnson Highway, Bulls Gap, TN postal address).
 It is known as "The World's Fastest Dirt Track".
 It has the nickname of "The Gap."
 The track is banked at 32 degrees in the corners and is known for its high speed.
 The track record of 10.258 seconds is held by Kasey Kahne in a sprint car.

 History

 It was originally built in 1973 and opened during the 1974 racing season.
 The track was originally owned by Ed Turner before Joe and Phyllis Loven ran the track.
 Mitch McCarter (the owner of 411 Speedway) leased the track in 2017 and 2018.
-Stan Lester, owner of FASTRAK Racing Series, operated the track with Phyllis Loven in early 2019 before the track was sold to Landon Stallard.
-Stallard put the track up for sale in February 2021 while continuing to operate the track.
+Stan Lester, owner of FASTRAK Racing Series, operated the track with Phyllis Loven in early 2019 before the track was leased to Landon Stallard.
+Stallard tried to put the track up for sale in February 2021 while continuing to operate the track.